Top Digital Marketing Resources

 Canva

-Canva has become the go-to for quick and easy design, including social media graphics, posters, presentations, and more.
+Canva has become the go-to for quick and easy design projects, including social media graphics, posters, and presentations.
+The platform contains numerous helpful templates, elements, and visuals to aid in crafting projects.
 While a paid plan is available with premium elements and capabilities, most businesses will find more than adequate use of the free plan.

 Google Business Profile